ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

    From then on, users will monitor only the new transparency log.

-The final tree size and root hash of the prior transparency log need to be distributed to users in a way that guarantees all users have a globally consistent view.
+The final tree size and root hash of the prior transparency log need to be distributed to users in a way that ensures that all users have a globally consistent view.
 This can be done by storing them in a well-known label of the new transparency log.
 Users MUST process this well-known label as if they own it, so that they continue to monitor it for unexpected changes for the duration